 Really, it’s a small price to pay.

-Here are a few camera-phone shots to keep you in-the-know….
+Here are a few iphone shots to keep you in-the-know….

-My entire “kitchen” stacked on top and below my dining table.
+My entire “kitchen” is currently stacked on top and below my dining table.

 Taking down cabinets and trying to salvage the granite.